The Saint Brigid’s Team

 David can also be found in his studio recording and mixing releases for a wide range of

-artists, including: Lucky Ron, Ian Tamblyn, The Hammerheads, Sneezy Waters and many others.
+artists, including: Lucky Ron, Ian Tamblyn, The Hammerheads, Sneezy Waters, Chloé Laberge, and many others.

-- A camera man, photographer and video editor with well over 20 years of professional experience, Robert is also an avid music fan.
-Robert has brought a stronger dimension to the sessions by capturing and co-producing the videos.
+• A camera man, photographer and video editor with well over 25 years of professional experience, Robert is also an avid music fan.
+Robert brought a strong dimension to the sessions by capturing and co-producing the videos.

-- tic, among many other community minded endeavours, is the producer of Barn Storm, an annual music festival of country, rock, folk, ambient, instrumental and metal that is held in his Odditorium, a converted 150-year-old barn, in Finch, Ontario. tic also hosts the Wednesday Special Blend on CKCU-FM.
+• tic, among many other community minded endeavours, is the producer of Barn Storm, an annual music festival of country, rock, folk, ambient, instrumental and metal that is held in his Odditorium, a converted 150-year-old barn, in Finch, Ontario.

 Some Technical Information